-The awards program is scheduled to begin around 1:00 p.m.
-(This is an approximate time!)
-Awards will be presented to the first place contestants of each category.
-Rosettes will be awarded to the second and third place contestants of each category.
+Awards will be presented to the first place through third place contestants of each category.
 If available, participation ribbons may be awarded to other contestants in the Food Show.

 APPEALS COMMITTEE

 Should a discrepancy/problem arise, it shall be referred to the Appeals Committee for a ruling.
 All rulings by the Appeals Committee are final.
 The Appeals Committee shall be made up of the Food Show Committee, with the District Extension Administrator and 4-H Specialist serving as Ex-officio members (present, not voting).